-American cars have always made a statement; they are symbolic of what America and its people represent.
+American cars have always made a statement; they symbolize what America and its people represent.
 They are big, shiny, and beautiful.
 They are distinct, powerful, and representative of a culture and way of life.
-Our country has always been known for the cars we make, and our cars are branded as ‘So American’ because that is how we make them –
+Our country has always been known for the cars we make, and our vehicles are branded as ‘So American’ because that is how we make them –

 ‘American’.
-The car companies had been the drivers of our countries growth in the 20th century, however at the start of the 21st century.
+The car companies had driven our country’s growth in the 20th century; however, at the start of the 21st century.
 Their operations for a change seem too fragile, human resources incompetent, and design out of place.
-In the 20th century, it seemed that the big car companies controlled the country and moved mountains, not anymore.
+In the 20th century, it appeared that the big car companies controlled the country and moved mountains, not anymore.

-When I say not anymore, it comes from General Motors, Ford, and Chrysler have always done so well that a blip in their performance makes one feel that all is lost.
-And actually speaking, things are really bleak; the place these companies faltered was in giving away too much in their hay days, CEO after CEO kept giving concessions and privileges that are impairing the performance of the companies now.
-The companies are under a huge burden of recurring expenses that are more than their profits.
+When I say not anymore, it comes from General Motors, Ford, and Chrysler, which have always done so well that a blip in their performance makes one feel lost.
+And speaking, things are bleak; the place these companies faltered was in giving away too much in their hey days; CEO after CEO kept giving concessions and privileges that are impairing the performance of the companies now.
+The companies are under a huge burden of recurring expenses more than their profits.

 Japanese Car Market